- Paying a traffic tickets and other fines has never been easier with our online fine payment system.

 - protecting and maintaining the government’s IT infrastructure

-Minister of Service Alberta Nate Glubish issued the following statement on cutting red tape in the real estate sector:
+Minister of Service Alberta Nate Glubish and Minister of Justice and Solicitor General Kaycee Madu issued the following statement on Fraud Prevention Month:

 - Dec 07, 2020Expired: Alberta removes licence plate stickers | Expiration : l’Alberta élimine l’usage des vignettes sur les plaques d’immatriculation

 Starting Jan.
 1, Albertans will no longer require expiry stickers on their licence plates as the province moves toward adopting reflective plates.

 Members of the RCMP with a minimum of three years of active service are now eligible to receive veterans’ licence plates in Alberta.